Equipment Lifecycle Management: A Software Approach

 Equipment lifecycle management involves enhancing the lifecycle, performance, and physical condition of each piece of equipment with the aim of maximizing its benefits.

-Additionally, it helps to minimize repair and downtime costs.
 The product lifecycle management market was valued at USD 66.29 billion in 2022 and is projected to reach USD 120.38 billion by 2030.

 This comprehensive management approach is mandatory for all companies in today's business landscape.